Raising Healthy Monarch Butterflies Inside

 Large potted plants give hitchhiking predators too many hiding places.
 Individual leaves dry out too quickly…but milkweed cuttings make the perfect monarch meal.

-You can use food containers, vases, or the floral tubes that come with our big/baby cube butterfly cages to hold your cuttings.
-Use egg cartons, styrofoam lids, or sturdy plastic cups to keep the tubes upright:
+You can use food containers, vases, or floral tubes/picks to hold your cuttings.
+Use egg cartons, styrofoam lids, sturdy plastic cups, or floral tube holders to keep the tubes upright:

 Milkweed tip 10- Plan for Milkweed Emergencies